Bull Put Spread (Credit Put Spread)

 Both the potential profit and loss for this strategy are very limited and very well-defined.
 The initial net credit is the most the investor can hope to make with the strategy.
 Profits at expiration start to erode if the stock is below the higher (short put) strike, and losses reach their maximum if the stock falls to, or beyond, the lower (long put) strike.
 Below the lower strike price, profits from exercising the long put completely offset further losses on the short put.

 The way in which the investor selects the two strike prices determines the maximum income potential and maximum risk.
 By selecting a higher short put strike and/or a lower long put strike, the investor can increase the initial net premium income.
-However, it may be interesting to experiment with the Position Simulator to see how such decisions would affect the likelihood of short put assignment and the level of protection in the event of a downturn in the underlying stock.

 This strategy breaks even if, at expiration, the stock price is below the upper strike (short put strike) by the amount of the initial credit received.
 In that case, the long put would expire worthless, and the short put's intrinsic value would equal the net credit.